 When Is It Time for a Cane or Walker?

-Learn about the types of assistive devices, and why you might consider using one.
+Learn about mobility aids for seniors and why you might consider using one.

 A gray-haired woman with a rollator stands talking to a male doctor in a hallway at Hebrew Rehabilitation Center in Boston.

-A 2019 AARP survey showed that three out of four adults age 50 and older want to stay in their homes and communities as they age.
-At the same time, research also reveals that many people worry about not being able to move around as well when they get older and fear they won’t be able to continue their favorite activities, visit places they love, or even keep up with everyday tasks.
+A 2024 AARP survey revealed that three out of four adults aged 50 and older wish to remain in their homes and communities as they age.
+At the same time, many people worry about not being able to move around as well when they get older and fear they won’t be able to continue their favorite activities, visit places they love, or keep up with everyday tasks.

-Mobility is key to maintaining independence and one of the greatest threats to mobility in older adults is a fall.
+Mobility is key to maintaining independence, and one of the greatest threats to mobility in older adults is the risk of falling.

 Signs you should consider a cane or walker

 The best way to think about using an assistive device is to think about it like medication.
-You would never take your neighbor’s pain or high blood pressure medication.
-It’s the same thing with an assistive device.
-You shouldn’t just take a cane or a walker from a friend.
-You should talk to your physician and get a referral to a physical therapist who will:
+You would never take your neighbor’s pain or high blood pressure medication!
+It’s the same with an assistive device.
+You shouldn’t just accept a cane or a walker from a friend.
+Instead, talk to your physician and get a referral to a physical therapist who will:

 • Assess your walking, balance, and strength